Keyclic/docs-en/reports.rst

         "image":"data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAUAAAAFCAIAAAACDbGyAAAACXBIWXMAAAsTAAALEwEAmpwYAAAAB3RJTUUH4QIVDRUfvq7u+AAAABl0RVh0Q29tbWVudABDcmVhdGVkIHdpdGggR0lNUFeBDhcAAAAUSURBVAjXY3wrIcGABJgYUAGpfABZiwEnbOeFrwAAAABJRU5ErkJggg=="
     }

-The description of an intervention can be modified with the request :
+The description of an operation can be modified with the request :

 .. code-block:: bash